 All of the long-term debt of Fitchburg, Northern Utilities and Granite State are issued under Unsecured Promissory Notes with negative pledge provisions.
 Each issue of long-term debt ranks pari passu with its other senior unsecured long-term debt within that subsidiary.
 The long-term debt's negative pledge provisions contain restrictions which, among other things, limit the incursion of additional long-term debt.
 Accordingly, in order for Fitchburg, Northern Utilities or Granite State to issue new long-term debt, the covenants of the existing long-term agreements of that subsidiary must be satisfied, including that the subsidiary have total funded indebtedness less than 65% of total capitalization.
 Additionally, to issue new long-term debt, Fitchburg must maintain earnings available for interest equal to at least two times the interest charges for funded indebtedness.
-As with the Unitil Energy agreements, the Fitchburg, Northern Utilities and Granite State long-term debt agreements each require that if that subsidiary defaults on any of its own long-term debt agreements, it would constitute a default under all of that subsidiary's long-term debt agreements.
+As with the Unitil Energy agreements, the Fitchburg, Northern Utilities and Granite State long-term debt agreements, it would constitute a default under all of that subsidiary's long-term debt agreements.
 None of the Fitchburg, Northern Utilities and Granite State default provisions are triggered by the actions or defaults of Unitil or any of its other subsidiaries.